jahandaniyal/graphspace-manual/README.md

 This project contains the complete user manual for GraphSpace.
 While the manual sources are maintained in GitHub, the document is actually assembled, formatted, and staged by the ReadTheDocs.org site.
 ReadTheDocs presents online and PDF versions, and we will use both.

+## Building GraphSpace User Manual Locally

+The following steps needs to be followed in order to build the Manual locally.

+1. Download the GraphSpace User Manual Source by running `git clone https://github.com/adbharadwaj/graphspace-manual.git`.
+2. Navigate to GraphSpace User Manual directory: `cd graphspace-manual`
+3. Create a virtual environment for the project: `virtualenv venv`
+4. Start using the virtual environment: `source venv/bin/activate`
+5. Install all dependencies: `pip install -r requirements.txt`
+6. Navigate to docs directory: `cd docs`
+7. To build HTML files run the command: make html
+8. Navigate to builds/html directory: `cd _build/html`
+9. Open `index.html` on a web browser like Google Chrome or Mozilla Firefox

 ## Editing the Manual

 To edit manual text, you must first check out this repository and use a text editor on your workstation.
 (You can use GitHub's native Markdown editor, too, for small edits.)